someclouddude/ansible_linux/README.md

 This is just a collection of Ansible junk for Linux so I don't loose them.
-Feel free to steal, suggegst or use however you want.
+Feel free to steal, suggest or use however you want.

 [someclouddude.com](https://www.someclouddude.com)